How to boost in-app purchases for your e-commerce brand

 In this article, we explain how you can make the most of the advantages of playable marketing at every stage of your customer journey!

-Creating an engagement loop in the consumer buying process through gamification
+Creating an engagement loop through gamification

-For example, with its gamified application Run Club, Nike has increased its customers’ sense of belonging.
+For example, with its gamified application Run Club, Nike has increased its cusotmers’ sense of belonging.
 It encourages more frequent interactions and a higher re-pruchase rate.
 The same goes for Starbucks, whose loyalty program consists of accumulating points to move up to higher levels.
 This program has generated 40% of the company’s revenues and a 7% increase in sales in 2019.

-Best practices for designing a gamified shopping experience for your customer buying process
+Best practices for designing a gamified shopping experience

 Here are the best practices to keep in mind to maximise conversions thanks to Playable marketing.